-Full-time undergraduate students are expected to complete their program of study within six (6) years or the equivalency of twelve (12) semesters of full-time enrollment.
-Full-time students enrolled in an Associate Degree Program are expected to complete their program within two and one-half (2 1/2) years.
+Full-time undergraduate students are expected to complete their program of study within six (6) years or the equivalency of 12 semesters of full-time enrollment.
+Full-time students enrolled in an Associate Degree Program are expected to complete their program within two and a half (21⁄2) years.
 The total semesters for completion of a program of study for part-time students will be extended proportionally.

-For transfer students, the enrollment at prior institution(s) will be prorated by counting every eighteen (18) credits or part thereof that is transferred in as one semester.
-That total number of semesters will be subtracted from the ten (10) semester maximum time frame, with that remaining number being the number of semesters a student can receive financial aid at East Stroudsburg University.
+For transfer students, the enrollment at prior institution(s) will be prorated by counting every 18 credits or part thereof that is transferred in as one semester.
+That total number of semesters will be subtracted from the 12 semester maximum time frame, with that remaining number being the number of semesters a student can receive financial aid at East Stroudsburg University.
 No financial aid will be awarded to any student beyond the undergraduate limitations unless extraordinary circumstances exist, as determined by Enrollment Services.